Elder Benefit Specialist Program:

 EBS Normal Priority List:

-- Private insurance appeal or billing problem
+- Private health insurance appeals and billing issues

 Elder Benefit Specialist Program Referral Process